frankjentsch/push-data/README.md

 # push-data
-Push data from one Steampunk tenant to another one
+Push data of database tables from one Steampunk tenant to another one